streamlit/docs/content/streamlit-cloud/manage-your-app/index.md

 - <a href="https://blog.streamlit.io/common-app-problems-resource-limits/" target="_blank">Common app problems: Resource limits</a>
 - <a href="https://blog.streamlit.io/3-steps-to-fix-app-memory-leaks/" target="_blank">3 steps to fix app memory leaks</a>

-If your app exceeds its resourse limits, developers and viewers alike will see '😦 Oh no.'
+If your app exceeds its resource limits, developers and viewers alike will see '😦 Oh no.'

 <div style={{ maxWidth: '70%', margin: 'auto' }}>
 <Image alt="App state: Oh no. Error running your app." src="/images/streamlit-community-cloud/app-state-oh-no.png" />